plexescor/HPR/README.md

 > [!WARNING]
 > **GNOME without the extension:** If [lol-another-window-extension](https://github.com/plexescor/lol-another-window-extension) is absent, HPR sets its internal platform identifier to `GNOME_NO_EXTENSION` and returns an instruction string from the poll loop rather than a window name.
 It will not attempt to run the install script autonomously.
 That is intentional behavior, not a bug.

->[!NOTE]
->KDE backend: HPR utilizes kdotool to bridge window metadata from KWin.
-Ensure kdotool is installed on your system.
-HPR auto-detects the necessary D-Bus binaries (qdbus6 / qdbus-qt6) at runtime.

 > [!NOTE]
 > **Linux platform detection:** HPR reads `$XDG_CURRENT_DESKTOP` and matches substrings via `std::string::contains`.
 Non-standard desktop session variables or nested compositor configurations may not resolve correctly.